kormax/apple-enhanced-contactless-polling/README.md

 ## Quirks and bugs:

 - If polling for both ECP and FeliCa, the device will sometimes display the FeliCa pass in animation while actually selecting and emulating the ECP-triggered pass.
 The frequency of this bug depends on the polling loop interval.
-- In IOS17 the new NameDrop frame does not follow the aforementioned rules fully, as the device reacts to it with an animation on the first iteration.
-Although the response itself is still returned as presented in examples.
+- In iOS 17 the new NameDrop frame does not follow the aforementioned rules fully, as the device reacts to it with an animation on the first iteration, although the response itself is still returned as presented in examples.

 # Structure